East Iceland Travel Guide

 With this amount of time, you could spend one day around Höfn and the glacier, joining a glacier hike or an ice cave tour in the winter.
 Then, another day spent driving through the East Fjords, stopping off at the traditional villages along the way.

-Day 3 could be spent around Egilsstaðir, driving down around the Lagarfljót Lake, venturing into the Highlands, and soaking in the Vök Baths.
-Finally, day four can be dedicated to hiking in Borgarfjörður Eystri, home to the most spectacular trails in the region, delivering you into ancient glacial valleys and uninhabited fjords.
+Finally, day four could be dedicated to hiking in Borgarfjörður Eystri, home to the most spectacular trails in the region, delivering you into ancient glacial valleys and uninhabited fjords.

 Best time to visit